Nordgold extends the Offer Period in relation to its UNCONDITIONAL ALL-CASH offer for Cardinal Resources Limited

 Updates Early Warning Report

 LONDON, Sept.
-10, 2020 /CNW/ - Nord Gold S.E. ("Nordgold") has made an offer ("Offer") under an unconditional on-market takeover bid on the Australian Securities Exchange ("ASX") to acquire all of the ordinary shares in Cardinal Resources Limited ("Cardinal") that it and its associates do not already own.
-Nordgold's Bidder's Statement in relation to the Offer was dated and lodged with the Australian Securities and Investments Commission ("ASIC") on 15 July 2020.
+17, 2020 /CNW/ - Nord Gold S.E. ("Nordgold") has made an offer ("Offer") under an unconditional on-market takeover bid on the Australian Securities Exchange ("ASX") to acquire all of the ordinary shares in Cardinal Resources Limited ("Cardinal") that it and its associates do not already own.
+Nordgold's Bidder's Statement in relation to the Offer was dated and lodged with the Australian Securities and Investments Commission ("ASIC") on 15 July 2020 (and was supplemented by the First Supplementary Bidder's Statement dated 2 September 2020 and the Second Supplementary Bidder's Statement dated 3 September 2020).
 The Offer commenced on 30 July 2020 and had an initial expiry date of 31 August 2020.
 On 24 August 2020, Nordgold announced an extension of the offer period to 10 September 2020.
+On 10 September 2020, Nordgold announced an extension of the offer period to 24 September 2020.

 Extension of Offer Period